MakeSchool-Tutorials/Superhero-Team-Dueler/P01-Getting-Started/content.md

 ```
 Where HeroName is the name of the hero that died.

-The core functionality for this method will come from calling methods that exists in the current instantiated object (using self) as well as calling methods one the object that is passed in.
+The core functionality for this method will come from calling methods that exist in the current instantiated object (using self) as well as calling methods on the object that is passed in.

 ## Test it out